This record as markdown: /tools/io-github-ruvnet-claude-flow/report-vuln.md

-AI agents call report_vuln to retrieve information from Claude Flow without modifying anything — typically the context-gathering step in research, monitoring, and reporting workflows, before the agent takes action elsewhere.
+AI agents call report_vuln to retrieve information from Claude Flow without modifying anything.
+It is typically the context-gathering step in research, monitoring, and reporting workflows, before the agent takes action elsewhere.

 This tool retrieves or synthesizes vulnerability information into a report format.
 The verb 'generate' in the context of reporting suggests producing output from existing data rather than executing code, modifying systems, or triggering external operations.
 No side effects or destructive actions are indicated.